osigaud/bbrl_gym/README.md

 - CartPoleContinuous-v1 (with timit limit = 500 steps)
 - LineMDP-v0, a simple discrete state and action MDP
 - LineMDPContinuous-v0 a simple discrete action MDP
+- 2DMDPContinuous-v0 a discrete action MDP with 2D state

 Besides, the gym version is forced to 0.21.0 to avoid the large changes that have appeared after version 0.22